 repeatedly cited in The Best American Essays.
 She holds a Master of Fine Arts from the New School and lives in New York City.

-She served for many years as the interpreter for Russian-speaking authors at the PEN World Voices Festival and was also a PEN prison writing mentor.
+She served for many years as the interpreter for Russian-speaking authors at the PEN World Voices Festival and as a PEN prison writing mentor.
 She has had a long career as an interpreter and translator, working from Russian, French and Spanish to English.
 She translated Stalin’s Secret Pogrom (Yale University Press, 2001), a history of the events leading up to the Night of the Murdered Poets.
-Stalin’s Secret Pogrom won the National Jewish Book Award in the Eastern European History category for 2001-2002.
+Stalin’s Secret Pogrom won that year’s National Jewish Book Award in the Eastern European History category.

 She has had residencies at the MacDowell Colony (2018) and the Virginia Center for the Creative Arts (2017).